 several million hits per hour on it, a publishing agent contacted me to

 introduce herself and invite me to 'query about being represented.'
+She

-She claimed to be head over heels in love with my literary concept, my
+claimed to be head over heels in love with my literary concept, my

 writing style, my entire body of work.
-No doubt about it, she
+No doubt about it, she said, my

-said, my writing was a keeper, a once in a lifetime thing.
+writing was a keeper, a once in a lifetime thing.

-know that I was flattered by her positive review and wanted to get to
+that I was flattered by her positive review and wanted to get to know

-might develop.
+develop.

 Finally, after several weeks of correspondence, I decided to take her up

-become my literary agent.
+my literary agent.

 The same day she wrote back with the following message: "Sorry, but I'm